 - or a judge acquits you at trial.

 You have to apply to have the records destroyed if you are not convicted of an offence and you are no longer pending on charges.
 People that are accused of a crime are often surprised to find that this process is not automatic.
 Most police service agencies in Canada have an application process per the agency policy.
-Here is the link to the Winnipeg Police Service application.
+Unfortunately, the Winnipeg Police Service has discontinued the formal process for requesting your fingerprints and photographs be destroyed.

 This option is only available if you are not convicted of your charges.
 If you’d like me to assist you with your charges, please contact me at (204) 415-5544 ext 7.